LouieRichardson99/lauryn-uk/README.md

 ## Running Locally?

-Open terminal into the lauryn-uk directory and type 'npm run dev'
+Open terminal into the lauryn-uk directory and type 'npm install && npm run dev'

 This will run a localhost:3000 with the website running locally on your machine.